 If you've configured a % Complete column in your Project Settings, any time a value is entered to this column it's also visually indicated in the Gantt bar for the task:

-Check out our Support Tip in the Smartsheet Blog: How to Print Your Gantt Chart
+Check out more tips on printing in the Smartsheet Blog: How to Print Your Gantt Chart

 For an instructional demonstration on creating a basic Gantt chart, please review the following video walk-through: